Winston Medical Center

 Temporary Revised Visitation Policy

-- Patients are permitted to have one visitor except in certain circumstances outlined below.
+- Patients are not permitted to have any visitors except in certain circumstances outlined below.

 The exceptions to this revised visitor policy include: